fcambus/spleen/README.md

 Each size is provided in the Glyph Bitmap Distribution Format (BDF).

-The project is still in its early infancy.
-The fonts only contain printable ASCII characters for now (96 characters per font).
+All font sizes contain all ISO/IEC 8859-1 characters, expect for the 5x8 version which only contains printable ASCII characters.

 ## Screenshots